haldous2/node_react_login/README.md

             let { id, email, first_name, last_name } = profile._json;
             let fb_id = id;

+            /*
-            // This is where things get fun - in order to avoid dups,
-            // query and add/update however you like!
+             This is where things get fun - in order to avoid dups, query and add/update however you like!
+             Also note that Facebook doesn't require an email address for signups as you can log in with your phone number.
+So no guarantee that you'll get an email back to match on.
+            */

             query = { where: {fb_id: fb_id} }